Pierre Joubert (illustrator): Biography

 Pierre Joubert was born in Paris.
 Joubert was a young Scout himself, and attended the École des Arts Appliqués in Paris.
 His first amateur drawings appeared in Scouts de France in 1926.
 He graduated to the magazine L'Illustration in 1927 through 1934, but continued increasingly to focus on Scout-centered art in Scouting publications.

 Joubert also was an illustrator of calendars, handbooks, boys' adventure novels, particularly the Signe de Piste (Trail Sign) line (where he worked with René Follet).
 The style of Joubert's illustrations depicted idealized boys experiencing the glories of Scouting and comradeship.
 Joubert is considered, owing to his eye for trend and his mass-market exposure, to have had reflective influence on boy-culture in France from the 1930s until the close of the 1960s.
 He made the comic book Gribouille, Scout (1935) and two books of the Pouf series.

-Joubert had his controversial side; in the 1940s, the Nazis banned all French Scouting but through Vichy; thus, Joubert worked with Vichy and has been tarred with "collaboration."
+Joubert had his controversial side; in the 1940s, the Nazis banned all French Scouting but through Vichy; thus, Joubert worked with Vichy and has been tarred with Nazi collaboration.
 He also did work for some right-wing Catholic journals and, as with any artist, the particulars of his patrons have been imputed to him.
 Not long before his death, Joubert produced a large volume of memoirs and reprinted art, Souvenirs en vrac.
 He died in La Rochelle at age 91.